 Two-factor authentication adds another level of security when logging into FrameFlow.
 Instead of requiring just a username and password upon login, two-factor authentication also requires the input of a code that is sent to your phone.
 Next to the list of users in Login and Security settings, there is a column called "2FA", which stands for two-factor authentication.
 Two-factor authentication is enabled by individual users after they have logged into FrameFlow.

 In this tutorial, we went over how to set up your first administrator account and create additional accounts thereafter.
-We taught you about default groups, how to create custom groups, and assign roles.
+We taught you about default groups, how to create custom groups, and how to assign roles.
 We also went over login types and a bit about two-factor authentication.
 Make sure to check out our Two-Factor Authentication tutorial for more information.
+Refer to our Login Security Event Monitor reference guide for more documentation on this event monitor.
 Stay tuned for new tutorials coming soon!More Tutorials